WatermelonProject/Unity5.0/README.md

   - Visually similar model with animations for the third person view.
   - Better controll of the character (better jump).
   - Add 3D Sound.
   - Lobby sscene with 3D levels gallery.
-Something like this: [http://goo.gl/MHGL87](http://goo.gl/MHGL87)
+Something like this: [http://goo.gl/MHGL87](http://goo.gl/MHGL87).
+  - Pause menu with Difficulty Selector (changing speed variables to spawn watermelons or others).
+    - Easy, medium, hard, chaos.

 Legend: